Categorisation and rates certificates

-Each parcel of land within the City of Sydney is declared residential or business, and rates are charged according to these categories.
-There is also a sub-category for businesses inside Central Sydney.
+Each parcel of land within the local area is declared residential or business, and rates are charged according to these categories.

-Ratepayers can apply to have a land category and sub-category reviewed by downloading, completing and lodging a re-categorisation form, available below.
+Your rates notice will inform you of the category in which your land falls.
+Should you need to have a land category and sub-category reviewed, you can apply by downloading, completing and lodging a re-categorisation form, available below.

 The ratepayer must notify the City within 30 days when a land category changes from one category to another.
 If you disagree with the category (or the date it comes into effect) after the review you can appeal to the Land and Environment Court within 30 days.